dthyresson/bedtime-story-time/README.md

 ## Langbase

-⌘ Langbase helps developers ship composable hyper-personalized AI apps and features.

-Start by building AI assistants Pipes Then create managed semantic memory (RAG) so your AI can talk to your data

 ⌘ Langbase is the composable infrastructure and developer experience to build, collaborate, and deploy any AI apps/features.
 Our mission is to make AI accessible to everyone, any developer not just AI/ML experts.
 We are the only composable AI infrastructure.

+Uses [Pipes](https://langbase.com/docs/pipe/overview) for composable prompts.

-Uses a [Pipe](https://langbase.com/docs/pipe/overview) for prompts to generte the story and the descriptive instructions to generate to picture.
+The [Story Writer Pipe](https://langbase.com/dthyresson/bedtime-story-writer) generates the story and the [Picture Pipe](https://langbase.com/dthyresson/bedtime-story-picture) generates the the descriptive instructions to generate the picture.
+We'll send that to Fal to generate the picture.

+You'll need to fork these Pipes to use them.

 ## Fal

+[fal](https://fal.ai/) powers the AI image generation.

-Uses [fal}(https://fal.ai/) to generate the story picture.
+Uses the [Fal API](https://fal.ai/docs/api/introduction) to generate the picture.

+Currently using the [FLUX.1 [schnell]](https://fal.ai/models/fal-ai/flux/schnell) model.

-## Unkey and RateLimiting
+## Unkey and Rate Limiting

 To prevent abuse of the operations that call AI, uses [Unkey ratelimit](https://www.unkey.com/docs/ratelimiting/introduction) and a custom validator directive: `@rateLimited(identifier: "createStory")`